Gorgonx7/sarama/Ideas-that-will-break-backwards-compatibility.md

 - The `kafka-console-partitionconsumer` tool can be removed, it is superseded by `kafka-console-consumer`.
 - Go lint wants `Id` to be `ID` everywhere, e.g. `GroupId` should be `GroupID` in several protocol fields.
 - Make the `Broker` a mockable interface?
 Or just make the mock broker code public?
 See e.g. https://github.com/Shopify/sarama/pull/570 for some discussion.
 Move the now-public mocks to their own package and settle https://github.com/Shopify/sarama/issues/497 once and for all.
+- Add log levels to the logger interface